navinthenapster/create-simple-gui-applications/03-basic-features/README.md

 If you launch your application you should see your window again, but this time with the `QLabel` widget in the middle.

+{% hint style='info' %}
-I> #### Hungry for widgets?
+#### Hungry for widgets?
-I>
-I> We'll cover more widgets in detail shortly
-I> but if you're impatient and would like to jump ahead you can take a look at the I> [QWidget documentation](http://doc.qt.io/qt-5/widget-classes.html#basic-widget-classes).
+We'll cover more widgets in detail shortly but if you're impatient and would like to jump ahead you can take a look at the [QWidget documentation](http://doc.qt.io/qt-5/widget-classes.html#basic-widget-classes).
 Try adding the different widgets to your window!
+{% endhint %}

 In this section we've covered the `QApplication` class, the `QMainWindow` class, the event loop and experimented with adding a simple widget to a window.
 In the next section we'll take a look at the mechanisms Qt provides for widgets and windows to communicate with one another and your own code.

-{icon=floppy-o}
+{% hint style='working' %}
-G> Save a copy of your file as `MyApp_window.py` as we'll need it again later.
+Save a copy of your file as `MyApp_window.py` as we'll need it again later.
+{% endhint %}

 ## Signals, Slots, Events